bethink/json-stream-path/README.md

 # Json::Stream::Path

+    Please update to 0.1.0 version.
+It's bug free.

-It's a JSON Path basic implementation and memory optimization of JSON Stream - https://github.com/dgraham/json-stream
+It's a JSON Path like implementation and memory optimization in JSON Stream gem (https://github.com/dgraham/json-stream)

-JSON Stream Path is well suit to parse a subset of JSON data from a huge JSON file.
+JSON Stream Path is well suit for parsing subset of JSON data from a huge JSON file.

-Usual stream based parsers will reduce the memory only in parsing.
-But it is still keeps the graph(a intermediate data structure to create hash) of whole JSON data in memory.
-Again the graph is converted into hash that again consumes memory.If only subset of JSON data have to be parsed from a huge JSON file, graph no need to be created for the whole file and final hash also no need to contain whole JSON data.
+Usual stream based parsers will reduce the memory only in parsing file.
+But they may still keeps the graph(a intermediate data structure to create hash) of whole JSON data in memory.
+Again the graph is converted into hash that again may consume memory.
+If only subset of JSON data have to be parsed from a huge JSON file, graph no need to be created for the whole JSON data and final hash also no need to contain whole JSON data.

-JSON Stream Path is optimized for this situation.
-In JSON Stream Path, since path to parse JSON is mentioned, it will consume memory to create graph only for the subset of huge JSON data.
+JSON Stream Path address this problem.
+Since path to parse in JSON is supplied as the argument, it will consume memory to create graph only for the subset of huge JSON data.
 Same way, final out come (hash) is the subset of huge JSON data which will again consume memory for the whole subset of JSON data.

+JSON Stream Path address this problem.
+Path to parse in JSON file is supplied as an argument.
+JSON Stream Path parses according to the path mentioned.
+So it consumes memory to create graph only for the subset of huge JSON data.
+Same way, final out come (hash) is the subset of huge JSON data which will again consume memory for the subset of huge JSON data.

+    Future releases will optimize memory and improve performance.
+Please keep update to the latest version.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'json-stream-path'
+    gem 'json-stream-path', :require => 'json/stream'

 And then execute: